Introduction to Virgin Airlines fuel gone Bio

 Biofuel

-However, this biofuel will also use waste gases from industrial steel production.
-They will capture, ferment and chemically convert using Swedish Biofuels technology for use as a jet fuel so Virgin Fuel I call it.
+However, this biofuel will be generated from use waste gases.
+All created from industrial steel production.
+They will capture, ferment and chemically convert it.
+Using Swedish Biofuels technology for use as a jet fuel so Virgin Fuel I call it.

-The revolutionary Virgin Airlines fuel production process recycles waste gases.
-Those that would otherwise be burnt into the atmosphere as carbon dioxide.
+The revolutionary Virgin Airlines fuel production is processing recycled waste gases.
+Those that are otherwise being burnt.
+That’s directly into the atmosphere as carbon dioxide.

-LanzaTech says this process can also be applied to 65 % of the world’s steel mills.
-This can allow biofuel to be rolled out for worldwide commercial use.
+LanzaTech says this process must be applied to 65 % of the world’s steel mills.
+This will allow biofuel to be rolled out.
+Especially for worldwide commercial use.
 I mean pretty quickly since there is the feedstock.

-They believe this process can also apply to metals processing and chemical industries.
-Thereby growing its potential considerably further.
+This process must also apply to metals processing and chemical industries.
+This will grow its potential considerably further for other industries.

 Conclusion

 Your air travel could be a lot greener than you think.
-Some airlines are already doing this − and maybe you’ll even find a few new ways to fly that use carbon-friendly fuels.
-Virgin Airlines is one of them.
+Some airlines are already doing this.
+Now maybe you’ll even find a few new ways to fly that use carbon-friendly fuels.
+That’s because Virgin Airlines is one of them.

 The airline started testing new biojet fuel technology on its flights in early 2013.
 The airline is now going to use the fuel on all of its flights − and it’s going to expand this option to its fleet of Boeing 787-8, Boeing 777-300ER, and Airbus A330-200 aircraft too.